MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ## <a name="countl_zero"></a>`countl_zero`

-Counts the number of consecutive bits set to zero, starting from the most significant bit.
+Count the number of consecutive bits set to zero, starting from the most significant bit.

 ```cpp
 template<class T>